hazeez/study/docs/statistics/Hypothesis_Testing_02.md

 We know what a critical region or a rejection region is!
 So critical value should be near or in that critical region.

+To take an analogy, the critical values of water - i.e. the boiling point is 100 deg Celcius and the freezing point is 0 deg Celcius.
+It is an important measure that helps us make important decisions.

 #### Definition of critical value

 A critical value is a line on a graph that splits the graph into sections.
 If our test value falls into that region, then you reject the null hypothesis - which means the samples and the evidence we had taken supports the alternate hypothesis